Ryan-Marchildon/teaching/README.md

 # Teaching

-This repo contains materials I have created for various talks and tutorials.
+This repo contains materials I have created for various talks and tutorials on AI/ML and related topics.

 ### Summary of Contents:
 Click to jump to the relevant directory.